What is employee turnover?

 - 65 divided by 2 = 32.5

-- Divide 3 (number of employees who left) by 32.5 (the average # of employees) = 0.0923
+- Divide: 3 (number of employees who left) / 32.5 (the average # of employees) = 0.0923

-- Multiply 0.0923 (# calculated in step 2) x 100 = 9.23%
+- Multiply: 0.0923 x 100 = 9.23%

 First-year turnover rate

-The first-year turnover rate for new hires is a simple calculation.
-Use only the number of separated employees who worked at the company for less than a year in your calculation.
+To calculate the first-year turnover rate for new hires, use the number of separated employees who were employed for less than a year in your calculation.
 The average number of employees is replaced by the total number of separations for one year.

-- Multiply: (# calculated in step 2) x 100 = turnover percentage
+- Multiply: (# calculated in step 2) x 100 = turnover rate

-- Divide 5 (# of separated employees who worked at the company less than 1 year) by 7 (total separations) = 0.7143
+- Divide: 5 (# of separated employees who worked at the company less than 1 year) / 7 (total separations) = 0.7143

-- Multiply 0.7143 (# calculated in step 1) x 100 = 71.43%
+- Multiply: 0.7143 (# calculated in step 1) x 100 = 71.43%